Projections, Pseudo-Stopping Times and the Immersion Property: Characterisation of pseudo-stopping times

-In the following example, taken from Proposition 5.3 in \cite{ACDJ}, we illustrate the importance of the c\`agl\`ad property in condition $(v)$ of \autoref{ny2}.
+\begin{remark} The importance of the c\`agl\`ad property in condition $(v)$ of Theorem \ref{ny2} is illustrated in Example \ref{ex}.
 From this example we also see that a decreasing supermartingale $Z$ is not sufficient to ensure that the time is a pseudo-stopping time.
-We would also like to point out that condition $(v)$ in \autoref{ny2} is crucial when working with non-continuous filtrations and it is used in the proof of \autoref{honestnotpseudo}.
+We would also like to point out that condition $(v)$ in Theorem \ref{ny2} is crucial when working with non-continuous filtrations and it is used later in the proof of Proposition \ref{honestnotpseudo}. \end{remark}